dhyaaalayed/RNN-LSTM-Poetries/README.md

 <p><img width="974" alt="image" src="https://user-images.githubusercontent.com/26183913/53301820-b0bd0a80-3857-11e9-81d0-e626fc45f1e2.png"></p>

 # Vectorize the training data
 Words are not the input of RNN-LSTM.
 We need first to convert them to embedding vectors of the same size if the input layer of the RNN-LSTM.
 We chose 512 dimension for each embedding vector.
-However, it's not enouph just to assign each word to a unique random vector, we should use SkipGram model to convert the words to embedding vectors
+However, it's not enouph just to assign each word to a unique random vector, we should use [SkipGram model](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf) to convert the words to embedding vectors
-[link to skipgram paper]
 Firstly this model need to be trained on the poetries training data.
-After finishing the training process, we use the pretrained SkipGram model to vectorize the words sequences before feeding them to the RNN-LSTM.
+After finishing the training process, we use the pretrained SkipGram model to vectorize the words' sequences before feeding them to the RNN-LSTM model.

-The following picture represents embedding vectors of some of the words in our training data, but they have been projected from 512 dimension to 2 dimension using TSNE() tool in order to visualize them in 2d space.
+The following picture represents embedding vectors of some of the words in our training data, but they have been projected from 512 dimension to 2 dimension using [t-SNE technique](https://lvdmaaten.github.io/tsne/) in order to visualize them in 2d space.
 ![image](https://user-images.githubusercontent.com/26183913/53301864-20cb9080-3858-11e9-9af7-20f073632779.png)

 # RNN-LSTM generative model
-Our implemented RNN-LSTM consistes of 3 layers: an input layer of size of 3 embedding vectors(3 vectorized words) as we defined the sequence length parameter of size 3, a hidden layer of 512 LSTM cells and a dense output layer of the vocab_size (vocab_size is the count of all unique words in the poetries).
+Our implemented RNN-LSTM consistes of 3 layers: an input layer of size 3 embedding vectors(3 vectorized words) as we defined the sequence length parameter of size 3, a hidden layer of 512 LSTM cells and a dense output layer of the vocab_size (vocab_size is the count of all unique words of the poetries training data).
 ## RNN-LSTM training process
 Firstly we load a batch from the training data: X-Data and Y-Data, then we vectorize X-Data words using the pretrained SkipGram model as 512 embedding vectors and we vectorize each word in Y-Data as dense vector of vocab_size, because the RNN-LSTM model will be trained to predict the next word of the sequence as a dense vector.
 The following picture represents the full AI model that consists of SkipGram model and RNN-LSTM model:
 <p><img width="846" alt="image" src="https://user-images.githubusercontent.com/26183913/53301909-98012480-3858-11e9-825e-1d7a7c457cec.png"></p>

 ## Use the pretrained RNN-LSTM model to generate poetries
 In order to use the RNN-LSTM pretrained model to generate a poem, we need a seed of 3 words, then we vectorize those three words using the pretrained SkipGram model to feed them to the RNN-LSTM.
 RNN-LSTM will predict the next word, then we create a new sequence of 3 words by using the second and the third words of the last sequence and by adding the new predicted word to the sequence and so on.